 These prices include ALL your necessities.
-Zero hidden costs.
 See below for details.

 Reservations are required.

 The dam on Lake Abanakee releases the water needed to run trips on Tuesday, Thursday, Saturday, Sunday.

 The whitewater on the Hudson River Gorge varies depending on time of year and water level, but generally works like this:

 Snowmelt and Spring rains bring the Hudson to its highest levels in April.
-If it’s huge standing waves, monster holes, and nearly continuous Class IV-V whitewater you’re after, this is the time to go.
-A word of caution, with big water comes cold water and and variable weather.
+If it’s huge standing waves, monster holes, and nearly continuous Class IV-V whitewater rafting in NY you’re after, this is the time to go.
+A word of caution, with big water comes cold water and variable weather.
 This time of year isn’t for the faint of heart.
 But if you’re up for it, this is truly one of the best whitewater trips in the country.
 Call for age restrictions.

 Late Spring (May)

-If it’s exciting Class IV whitewater and warmer temperatures you want, May is your time to raft.
+If it’s exciting Class IV whitewater rafting and warmer temperatures you want, May is your time to raft.
 May provides the best of both worlds.
 With snowmelt still flowing from the High Peaks and the pleasant days of late spring, there’s no going wrong.
 Minimum age 10-12.
 Call for questions on age.

 Summer brings us consistent (thanks to the dam) Class III+ whitewater.
-We don’t think there’s many things better than great whitewater, swimming, rock jumping, and sunshine.
+We don’t think there are many things better than great whitewater rafting, swimming, rock jumping, and sunshine.
 Don’t forget the sunscreen!
 Minimum age 8.

 Fall (September-early October)

-Spectacular foliage combined with Class III-IV whitewater makes the fall a special time of year.
-The Adirondacks during Autumn are an incredible sight.
+Spectacular foliage combined with Class III-IV whitewater rafting makes the fall a special time of year.
+The Adirondacks in Autumn are an incredible sight.
 Minimum age 8-12.
 Call for questions on age.